Vix Technology: Cape Town

 Vix was appointed as the AFC technology partner in 2011 for the supply of a fully automated fare collection system for the city's new multimillion-dollar bus rapid transit system.
 The contract embraces the supply of all software and hardware.
 The roll-out commenced in October 2011.

 Seattle

 In April 2003, ERG signed a contract with the Regional Fare Coordination System (RFCS), a group of seven transit agencies surrounding the Puget Sound, to create and operate the smart card ticketing system known as ORCA (One Regional Card for All).
 The card serves those in Seattle, Tacoma, Everett, Bremerton, and the surrounding areas.
 In April 2009, the ORCA card began processing fares for buses, light rail, heavy rail, ferries, and vanpool services.
 In addition to processing fares for adults, youths, and seniors, the contract includes issuing smart cards, clearinghouse services, business and institutional accounts, and operations and maintenance.
 Even though the system is now in the operations and maintenance phase, the RFCS continues to expand the system.
 Rapid Ride was added in 2009 and Seattle Monorail was added in 2019.
+In 2018, Vix lost the contract for the next generation ORCA card system to competitor INIT.